Tankertang/cse15l-lab-reports/Week1LabReport.md

 * cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
 * cat /home/linux/ieng6/cs15lwi23/public/hello.txt

 The `cd` linux command is to navigate through directories.
 The `ls` command in Linux is use to list directories.
-One interesting thing about the `ls` commmand is that on its own lists all files in the current directory except for hidden files command is that it.
+One interesting thing about the `ls` commmand is that on its own it lists all files in the current directory except for hidden files command.
 The `cp` command is use for copying file.
 The `cat` command display the content of the file on the terminal.

 ***